zhaogaojian/Git-Source-Control-Provider/README.md

 Introduction
 ------------
 This Visual Studio Extensions integrates Git with Visual Studio solution explorer.

 This is a fork of the super awesome [git SCC plugin](https://visualstudiogallery.msdn.microsoft.com/63a7e40d-4d71-4fbb-a23b-d262124b8f4c) by [Yiyi Sun](https://visualstudiogallery.msdn.microsoft.com/site/search?f[0].Type=User&f[0].Value=yysun)

+## Upgrade : 1.4

+*   This upgrade might not look like mich on the surface, but under the hood, it was pretty large.
+Please post https://github.com/jzoss/Git-Source-Control-Provider or contact me directly if you find any bugs of have any questions.

 ## Notice : Initial Visual Studio 2015 Upgrade